 When you add

-expose-fd listeners for the first time, it will perform a normal reload, as the existing process will not send its FD sockets to the new process.
+expose-fd listeners for the first time, it performs a normal reload, as the existing process does not send its FD sockets to the new process.

-After you (or your scripts) modify the HAProxy configuration, certificates, LUA scripts, or even the HAPEE binary itself, you can perform a hitless reload with the following command:
+After you (or your scripts) modify the HAProxy configuration, certificates, LUA scripts, or even the HAProxy Enterprise binary itself, you can perform a hitless reload with the following command:

 /opt/hapee-1.7/sbin/hapee-lb -f /etc/hapee-1.7/hapee-lb.cfg -p /run/hapee-1.7-lb.pid -f /etc/hapee-1.7/hapee-lb.dashboard-module.cfg -x /var/run/hapee-1.7/hapee-lb.sock -sf $(cat /run/hapee-1.7-lb.pid | xargs)